willofdiamond/CarND-Traffic-Sign-Classifier-Project/Project_writeup.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web and resized to 32x32x3:
+Here are five German traffic signs that I found on the web and resized to 32x32x3: This images after resizing mostly seems comparable to there original images but Slippery Road image seems very close to road work symbol.
+I belive this will be a hard classification while the other images should be easy to classify.

 ![Test image 1][image4] ![Test image 2][image5] !Test image 3][image6]
 ![Test image 4][image7] ![Test image 5][image8] ![Test image 6][image9]